camna/codeigniter-doctrine/README.md

     // Set the Name
     $name->setName('Jon Stewart');

-    // Flush Doctrine, this is where the SQL Insert is performed.
+    // Flush Doctrine, this is where the SQL Update is performed.
     $this->doctrine->em->flush();

 For more information, please refer to the [Doctrine ORM Documentation](http://docs.doctrine-project.org/en/latest/)